What Concerning Behaviors Should Be Reported to an Intervention Team?

 Start a criminal justice degree at American Military University.

 [Editor’s Note: This article is the second installment in a three-part series about behavioral intervention teams.
-To learn more about the goals and structure of an intervention team, read the first article in the series.]
+Read the first article about the goals and structure of a team.
+Read the third article about how a team responds to low and high level threats.]

 By Jon Hager, Faculty Member, Criminal Justice at American Military University